PicnicSupermarket/dbt-score/docs/create_rules.md

 `dbt_score_rules`.
 Rules can be stored anywhere in the Python path under the `dbt_score_rules` namespace.
 In many cases, having such a folder in the dbt project from where you invoke dbt and dbt-score will work.
 In this folder, all rules defined in `.py` files will be automatically discovered.
+By default, the current working directory is injected in the Python path.

 If nested folders are used, e.g. `dbt_score_rules/generic_rules/rules.py`, an `__init__.py` file needs to be present in the nested folder to make it